Interviewed by Merliin Vellend.

 We are glad to have your here, Khalid!
 We wish you all the best in discovering and experiencing Estonia.

-Dear reader, if you would like to join Khalid and work in Estonia for some time, check out 500+ job offers on the Job Offers page.
+Dear reader, if you would like to join Khalid and work in Estonia for some time, check out hundreds of job offers on the Job Offers page.

 You can also watch a video with Khalid: